mdeyneka/SimpleProject/README.md

-This project has:
+This project has:\n
-1 Approach to develop using OOP
+1 Approach to develop using OOP\n
-2 Simple serialization/deserialization process
+2 Simple serialization/deserialization process\n
-3 Using C++11
+3 Using C++11\n